ConnectUni/connectuni.github.io/index.md

 <img width="300" alt="message details page" src="images/dmdetailscreen.png" align="center">

 ## Installation
-Go to [](https://github.com/ConnectUni/connectuni), click on the green Code button, and click Open with GitHub Desktop.
+Go to [this github repository](https://github.com/ConnectUni/connectuni), click on the green Code button, and click Open with GitHub Desktop.

 Next, open IntelliJ then open a new project and select connectuni from your files.
 Finally, open the terminal and type: